unionai-oss/unionml/docs/source/flyte_sandbox.md

 To make these computations scalable, reproducible, and auditable, we can serialize our workflows and register them to a Flyte cluster, in this case a local Flyte sandbox.

-Going back to our digit classification app, let's assume that we have a `flytekit-learn` app in an `app/main.py` file.
-We can use the `fklearn` command-line tool to easily deploy our app workflows.
+Going back to our digit classification app, let's assume that we have a `ulearn` app in an `app/main.py` file.
+We can use the `ulearn` command-line tool to easily deploy our app workflows.

 ````{dropdown} See app source